Vishwa235/task-2/README.md

 # task-2
-Difference b/w window objects and docs in Js.
+Difference b/w window and docs in Js.
+Objects in JS.